gsoft-inc/wl-squide/docs/references/routing/useHoistedRoutes.md

 ```

 ### Register a module page with a different layout

+!!!info
+For a detailed walkthrough, read [the guide](/guides/override-the-host-layout.md) on how to override the host layout.
+!!!

 ```tsx !#15,16 host/src/App.tsx
 import { useCallback, useMemo } from "react";